Looking for the right advisor for you? Datalign Advisory makes finding a financial advisor specific to your needs easier than ever.

 The term financial advisor can mean several different things depending on the type of advisor you are looking for.
 While individual financial advisors can handle multiple aspects of financial planning, it may not always be the case.
-This differs from a wealth manager in that wealth managers will usually always offer several services under one roof to ensure you’re working with the same person to handle all aspects of your net worth.
+This differs from a wealth manager in that wealth managers will usually always offer several services under one roof to ensure you’re working with the same person to handle all aspects of your money.

 Requirements to be a Financial Advisor

-One important requirement which does not come in the form of an official certification is ensuring your advisor or wealth manager are fiduciaries.
+One important requirement which does not come in the form of official certification is ensuring your advisor or wealth manager are fiduciaries.
 Fiduciaries are registered with the SEC and are compelled by law to always have your financial best interest in mind.